thepok/Pillars-of-Financial-Wisdom/README.md

 don't double up on bad trades DDBT

+## stay openmindet
+* don't be a PURE guy, that only trades one topic like Crypto Currency, Gold or other nieche markets, without good couse like a deep expert knowledge

 ## Meanreversion is real
 * but the market can be longer (in your maybe foulty opionion) irational as you solvent